Divya196/ML_Algorithm_Implementation/README.md

 let 01(slope) = 0
 J(01) = 1/2*3[(0-1)^2+(0-2)^2+(0-3)^3] ~= 2.3

-continuing by different 01(slope) value,we will be geting curve known as gradient desent
+continuing by different 01(slope) value,we will be geting curve known as gradient desent-----> 1

 where the error is minimum,that point is  known as global minima.
 That is the best fit line

+By 1 ,we cant randomly select different different 01 value,that is not possible , so we should apply convergence algorithm.

+In that we select 01 value and find out the mechanism of changing 01 value